• Skip to main content

 • Combine flours, baking powder, sugar, and sea salt.
 Use a whisk or fork to mix.

 • Add in Greek Yogurt, cinnamon and vanilla and mix well to combine using a fork.
 Mixture will be somewhat crumbly or clumpy.
-Fold in the raisins and then pull the mixture together into one ball and transfer it to a lightly floured surface. (if it seems a bit dry, add a teaspoon of water)
+Fold in the raisins and then pull the mixture together into one ball and transfer it to a lightly floured surface. (if it seems a bit dry, add a tsp of water)

 • Knead the dough about 10-15 times and then divide it into 6-8 even pieces. (you can cut into it or just pull it apart, both work fine!)